gambol99/optionscrapper/README.md

-Options Scrapper!
+OptionScrapper!
 ----------------

 Is a wrapper for the OptionsParser (optparse) gem which makes using subcommand like cli easier to define.
-Note, all the options configuration is passed directly to optparse; so anything it supports, this will support; any methods missing is also passed down to optpasr i.e. banner, separator etc
+Note, all the options configuration is passed directly to optparse; so anything it supports, this will support;

     require 'optionscrapper'
     require 'pp'